hexagontk/hexagon/readme.md

    features.
 2. Make it easy to hack: allow the user to add extensions or change the framework itself.
 The code is meant to be simple for the users to understand it.
-Avoid having to read blogs, documentation or getting certified to use it efectively.
+Avoid having to read blogs, documentation or getting certified to use it effectively.

 What are NOT project goals: